JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

  - Created GitHub repository for project files and logs.
  - Created Word document for project inception.
  - Received project explanation and suggested approach by the TAs.
+ - Searched aruco marker source code online to start learning how to implement.